suwoncjh/suwoncjh.github.io/_tabs/about.md

 Jeonghwan Choi
 ===========
 > I am a Ph.
-D. candidate in the Deparment of Electronic Engineering at Hanyang University. |
+D. candidate in the Deparment of Electronic Engineering at Hanyang University.
-> My research interests mainly focus on sound source localization and beamforming using deep learning. |
+> My research interests mainly focus on sound source localization and beamforming using deep learning.
+> I have a lot of experience of speech enhancemen
 > [suwoncjh@gmail.com](mailto:suwoncjh@gmail.com) |
 > Seoul, Republic of Korea